robel-codes/Employee-CMS/README.md

   ###### [Back to Table of Contents](#table-of-contents)
   You will need to have node.js installed in your Terminal.
 As well as npm Packages: inqurier, mysql2, console.table

-  After cloning the repository use insert -- npm i -- into the terminal to install all those dependencies.
+  After cloning the repository insert -- npm i -- into the terminal to install all those dependencies.

   ---